(Precocious Sexual Development, Premature Puberty)

-In rare case, precocious puberty may be caused by conditions, such as:
+In rare cases, precocious puberty may be caused by conditions such as:

-The following factors may increase your risk of a precocious puberty:
+Factors that may increase your child's risk of a precocious puberty include:

 Symptoms of precocious puberty in girls may include: